Chinese Council rolls out sweeping overhaul of China’s quality standards; changing the game for both domestic and imported products.

 In May of 2018, during the National Light Industry Quality Standard Conference held by China’s Light Industry Council, talks of the sweeping overhaul of China’s quality standards were reignited.

 These developments have been quietly working in the background of Chinese production and distribution regulations for light industries (small commodities).
 Now, we’re firmly within the accelerated integration stage of these new standards.
-This will both modernise Chinese industrial output to global consumers, and immensely increase exporters’ access to the Chinese market.
+This will both modernise Chinese industrial output to global consumers, and significantly increase exporters’ access to the Chinese market.

 The Council’s goal is to adjust existing quality standards to global standards across 95% of products, in sectors such as baby & infant products (including toys), clocks & watches, lighting, and home appliances, by the end of 2018.

-Zhang Chonghe, head of the Council, says that the existing quality standards are far too outdated to meet the modern demands of China’s industry.
+Zhang Chonghe, head of the Council, says that the existing quality standards are too outdated to meet the modern demands of China’s industry.
 So, in an effort to upgrade these standards, the Council is bolstering supply-side structural reforms.
 The resulting standardisation will improve quality inspection, testing and certification for both domestic companies and foreign exporters.

 Mr Zhang adds that the council’s focus is on making concrete efforts to make standards even more adaptive and safe, whilst also being aligned with global practices.